CBNLT

-CBNLT was the local CBC Television owned-and-operated station (O&O) for Labrador City, Newfoundland and Labrador, Canada.
-It was an analog semi-satellite of CBNT-DT, the CBC owned and operated station in St. John's.
+CBNLT (channel 13) was a CBC Television station in Labrador City, Newfoundland and Labrador, Canada.
+It was an analog semi-satellite of CBNT-DT in St. John's.
 Until 1985, it produced limited amounts of local programming.
-The station was founded by the Iron Ore Company of Canada Aviation, Ltd, and was co-owned with nearby sister station CFKL-TV in Schefferville, Quebec (which later became repeater CBSET-1, which repeated CBMT Montreal).
+The station was founded by the Iron Ore Company of Canada Aviation, Limited, and was co-owned with nearby sister station CFKL-TV in Schefferville, Quebec (which later became CBSET-1, which repeated CBMT Montreal).

 History

 1970s

 On July 28, 1970, the licences for the two stations (CJCL-TV and CFKL-TV) were renewed for only two years.
 The Iron Ore Company of Canada Aviation, Limited was considered ineligible to hold a broadcast television station licence, as 60% of the company's shares were owned by American companies.
 Although both stations were private CBC affiliates, they aired the whole CBC schedule on videotape.
 At the time, both stations were bilingual (English and French), with 73% of their programming in English, and the other 27% in French.
 Since it was considered very unlikely another company would be willing to buy these stations, their licences were renewed temporarily under the existing ownership.

 On March 30, 1973, the Canadian Broadcasting Corporation was given approval to purchase CJCL and CFKL.
 CJCL would continue to operate as it did when it was a private affiliate: on channel 13, with an effective radiated power of 214 watts (video), and 43 watts audio, using a directional antenna.
 Full CBC network programming would now be received via satellite transmissions, instead of having videotapes flown in.
 CJCL became CBNLT.